jorgenhost/Typst-templates-for-UCPH/ucph_Slides/ucph-nielsine-touying/src/ucph-metropolis.typ

       }
     })
   }
-  touying-slide(self: self, body)
+  ty.touying-slide(self: self, body)
 })

 /// New section slide for the presentation.
-You can update it by updating the `new-section-slide-fn` argument for `config-common` function.
+You can update it by updating the `new-section-slide-fn` argument for `ty.config-common` function.
 ///
-/// Example: `config-common(new-section-slide-fn: new-section-slide.with(numbered: false))`
+/// Example: `ty.config-common(new-section-slide-fn: new-section-slide.with(numbered: false))`
 ///
 /// - config (dictionary): The configuration of the slide.
 You can use `config-xxx` to set the configuration of the slide.
 For several configurations, you can use `utils.merge-dicts` to merge them.
 ///